MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/dns/zone-types.md

 ---
-title: DNS Zones in DNS Server on Windows Server
+title: DNS zones in DNS Server on Windows Server
 description: Learn about the different DNS zone types and how they're stored with DNS server in Windows Server.
 author: robinharwood
 ms.author: wscontent